 Africa stands at a defining moment in its digital transformation journey.
-As AI rapidly reshapes economies and societies worldwide, African policymakers are actively seeking to establish governance frameworks that will shape how AI is developed and deployed across the continent. often, we find ourselves However, too looking outward-turning to frameworks like the EU's AI Act, the US NIST AI Risk Management Framework, or China's AI policies-despite the fact that these models do not fully unique challenges, reflect our opportunities, and aspirations.
+As Al rapidly reshapes economies and societies worldwide, African policymakers are actively seeking to establish governance frameworks that will shape how Al is developed and deployed across the continent.
+However, too often, we find ourselves looking outward-turning to frameworks like the EU's Al Act, the US NIST Al Risk Management Framework, or China's Al policies-despite the fact that these models do not fully reflect our unique challenges, opportunities, and aspirations.